edurant/edurant.github.io/courses/cs421/glut.md

 <pre>g++ example1_2.cpp -o example1_2 -lglut -lGL -lGLU -L/usr/X11R6/lib -lXi -lXmu</pre>

 When attempting to run the application, GLUT will abort if it cannot access the OpenGL interface to your X11-based display (via <a href="http://www.sgi.com/products/software/opensource/glx/">GLX</a>).
-If this happens on FC2, in /etc/X11/xorg.conf [edit as root], uncomment the 'Load "glx"' line in the "Module" Section and restart the X Server (Ctrl-Alt-Backspace [this will kill any jobs that are using the X Server]).
+If this happens on FC2, in /etc/X11/xorg.conf (edit as root), uncomment the 'Load "glx"' line in the "Module" Section and restart the X Server (Ctrl-Alt-Backspace - this will kill any jobs that are using the X Server).
 On other Linuxen, the relevant file is XF86Config, sometimes in the /etc directory.
 This has been tested under FC2 under VMWare 4.5.2 (software emulation of OpenGL).
 If you have installed accelerated video drivers, hardware acceleration of OpenGL will probably be available via a module with a name like "nvidia-glx".